chuckwagoncomputing/hellen-VFR800/README.md

 3x lowside driver output on rear connector

-Inputs for flex fuel and knock sensors on rear connector
+Inputs for two flex fuel or other analog sensors on rear connector

 USB support